Attempted assassination of Ronald Reagan

-On March 30, 1981, President of the United States Ronald Reagan was shot and wounded by John Hinckley Jr. in Washington, D.C., as he was returning to his limousine after a speaking engagement at the Washington Hilton.
-Hinckley believed the attack would impress actress Jodie Foster, with whom he had developed an erotomanic obsession.
+On March 30, 1981, Ronald Reagan, the president of the United States, was shot and wounded by John Hinckley Jr. in Washington, D.C., as Reagan was returning to his limousine after a speaking engagement at the Washington Hilton hotel.
+Hinckley believed the attack would impress the actress Jodie Foster, with whom he had developed an erotomanic obsession after viewing her in the 1976 film Taxi Driver.

-Reagan was seriously wounded by a pistol bullet that ricocheted off the side of the presidential limousine and hit him in the left underarm, breaking a rib, puncturing a lung, and causing serious internal bleeding.
-He was close to death upon arrival at George Washington University Hospital but was stabilized in the emergency room; he then underwent emergency exploratory surgery.
-He recovered and was released from the hospital on April 11.
-No formal invocation of sections 3 or 4 of the Constitution's 25th amendment (concerning the vice president assuming the president's powers and duties) took place, though Secretary of State Alexander Haig stated that he was "in control here" at the White House until Vice President George H. W. Bush returned to Washington from Fort Worth, Texas.
-Haig was fourth in the line of succession after Bush, Speaker of the House Tip O'Neill, and president pro tempore of the Senate Strom Thurmond.
+Reagan was seriously wounded by a revolver bullet that ricocheted off the side of the presidential limousine and hit him in the left underarm, breaking a rib, puncturing a lung, and causing serious internal bleeding.
+He underwent emergency exploratory surgery at George Washington University Hospital, and was released on April 11.
+No formal invocation of sections 3 or 4 of the U.S. Constitution's Twenty-fifth Amendment (concerning the vice president assuming the president's powers and duties) took place, though Secretary of State Alexander Haig stated that he was "in control here" at the White House until Vice President George H. W. Bush returned to Washington from Fort Worth, Texas.
+Haig was fourth in the line of succession after Bush, Speaker of the House Tip O'Neill, and President pro tempore of the Senate Strom Thurmond.

-White House press secretary James Brady, Secret Service agent Tim McCarthy, and DC police officer Thomas Delahanty were also wounded.
-All three survived, but Brady had brain damage and was permanently disabled.
-His death in 2014 was considered a homicide because it was ultimately caused by his injury.
+White House press secretary James Brady, Secret Service agent Tim McCarthy, and D.C. police officer Thomas Delahanty were also wounded.
+All three survived, but Brady suffered brain damage and was permanently disabled; he died in 2014 as a result of his injury.

-Hinckley was found not guilty by reason of insanity on charges of attempting to assassinate the president.
-He remained confined to St. Elizabeth's Hospital, a DC psychiatric facility.
-In January 2015, federal prosecutors announced that they would not charge Hinckley with Brady's death, despite the medical examiner's classification of his death as a homicide.
-Hinckley was released from institutional psychiatric care on September 10, 2016.
+On June 21, 1982, Hinckley was found not guilty by reason of insanity on charges of attempting to assassinate the president.
+He remained confined to St. Elizabeths Hospital, a psychiatric facility in Washington, D.C.
+In 2015, federal prosecutors announced that they would not charge Hinckley with Brady's death, despite the medical examiner's classification of his death as a homicide.
+Hinckley was discharged from his institutional psychiatric care in 2016.